-The Barbados Cruising Club was founded by Ian Gale, of The Barbados Advocate in October 1957 in response to restrictive membership practices then in place at the neighbouring Barbados Yacht Club.
-Founding members included the who’s who of Bajan society, most notably the Right Excellent Errol Walton Barrow, who after completing his term as the first club treasurer, went on to lead Barbados to independence from Britain in 1966, becoming the Island’s first Prime Minister.
+The Barbados Cruising Club was founded by Ian Gale, of The Barbados Advocate newspaper in October 1957 in response to restrictive membership practices then in place at the neighbouring Barbados Yacht Club.
+Founding members included a Who’s Who of Bajan society, most notably the Right Excellent Errol Walton Barrow, who after completing his term as the first club treasurer, went on to lead Barbados to independence from Britain in 1966, becoming the Island’s first Prime Minister.

-Those days are now long gone.Though in spite of our perfect sailing conditions, beautiful beaches and crystal blue waters, yachting and sailing are still not mainstream sports in Barbados.
-Therefore the Club’s mission, to make sailing available to ordinary Barbadians, is as important now as it was back then in 1957.
+Because of our perfect sailing conditions, beautiful beaches and crystal blue waters, yachting and sailing are steadily becoming mainstream sports in Barbados, especially with the Club’s introduction of Barbados Sailing Week with the Round the Island Annual race that attracts boats from all over the world.
+The Club’s mission, to make sailing available to ordinary Barbadians, is as important now as it was back then in 1957.

 After many years as a vibrant social and sailing club, the Barbados Cruising Club fell into decline following the turn of the century.
 By 2006 the Club was effectively bankrupt, with large debts and few members.
 But those members never gave up and their persistence and determination paid off.
 A steering committee was created to guide the club back to life.
 Through their hard work, and partnerships with local businesses the Cruising Club was given a new lease of life.